jacoblapworth/akahu-sdk-swift/src/react/components/button/button.split.md

-A split button is used where you have a primary action, but want to group it with a dropdown trigger for secondary actions.
+A split button is used the present a primary action coupled with a dropdown trigger for secondary actions.
-The `<XUISplitButtonGroup>` component helps you out by propagating the `isDisabled` and the `variant` props from the parent component down to the button children.
+The `<XUISplitButtonGroup>` component will inherit the `isDisabled` and the `variant` props from the parent component down to the button children.

-A Split Button behaves differently to a Button Group in that it can only be disabled at the top level — you can't disable only part of the button.
+A split button can only be completely disabled - you cannot disable only one part of the button

 ```
 // try setting `isDisabled={true}`, or change the variant, and see how both buttons are disabled